qorg11/kill9/guides/pgp.md

 ## Signing text and... that's it

-If you want to make a public announcement and want to give the readers the posibility to know that you're who you claim to be, you use the --clear-sign flag
+If you want to make a public announcement and want to give the readers the possibility to know that you're who you claim to be, you use the --clear-sign flag

 ```